 Time to realise the chemicals in your system have made my bladder fuller than it’s been in a week because of a urinary tract infection due to the Cytoscopy last week!
 So queue the painful process of emptying my bladder.

 I’m led out of the scanner room and back to the changing rooms and told to use the toilets.
-I still have the cannula in my arm and am now accompanied by a thin tube and the remains of the container which held the 125 ml of dye which was injected into my blood stream during the CT.
+I still have the cannula in my arm and am now accompanied by a thin tube and the remains of the container which held the 125 ml of dye which was injected into my blood stream during the CT scan.
+A little keepsake maybe!

-Then i’m informed I have to wait a while and pass water a few times before it will be removed and once it is removed I have to stay in the hospital for a short while so they can keep an eye on me uncase I have a reaction to the chemicals, I feel faint or there is some other problem.
+Then i’m informed I have to wait a while and pass water a few times before it will be removed and once it is removed I have to stay in the hospital for a short while so they can keep an eye on me incase I have a reaction to the chemicals, I feel faint or there is some other complication.

 I pass water 3 times and I mean alot of water which probably accounts for the litre I drank before the scan and the chemicals injected to speed up my kidney functions.